Russell Gage Player Prop Bets for NFL Week 14 | Atlanta vs. Carolina 12/12/2021

 - Against the Buccaneers last week, Gage was targeted 12 times and racked up 130 yards on 11 receptions.

-- Over his last three outings, Gage has amassed 241 yards (on 22 grabs) and one touchdown.
+- In his last three games, Gage has racked up 241 yards on 22 receptions with one touchdown, averaging 80.3 yards per game, on 27 targets.

 Gage's Atlanta Teammates